GSA/catalog-db/README.md

     $ psql -p 9000 -U postgres -h localhost ckan

-## CI
+## Tests

-The tests are run on CI.
-We build the container, then create a test container in order to test it.
-The test container is a simple postgres container containing `psql` and our test script.
+Test are run in a `test` container that makes assertions against the built image.
+This is done with docker-compose.

+    $ make test